gilesknap/maaspower/main/_sources/tutorials/getting-started.rst.txt

 In all cases the response from the query command is passed through a regex search and will return 'on' if the the response matches query_on_regex and 'off' it matches query_off_regex.
-Note that the defaults for these regex are 'on' and 'off' which is what SmartThing devices devices will return in the switch status field by default.
+Note that the defaults for these regex are 'on' and 'off' which is what SmartThing devices will return in the switch status field by default.
 This is why the nuc1 example is not required to specify query_on_regex, query_off_regex.

-Note that the query response to MAAS is converted to MAAS default values and hence no configuration of regex in MAAS itself are required.
+Note that the query response which goes to MAAS is converted to MAAS default values and hence no configuration of regex in MAAS itself are required.

 Launch the Web Hook server